What causes black mould in the bathroom?

 Once the hot steam from water sets on your bathroom walls and ceiling, it can drip down once it begins to cool down, affecting tiles, grout and windows.

 How to remove mould in your bathroom with HG

 There are various HG mould removing products available for effectively removing mould from your bathroom, as well as other parts of the home.

 HG mould spray is a quick and effective spray for mould removal.
 This product can be used to remove all types of mould and stains, including black mould.

 You can also see our HG mould remover foam spray.
 This product uses a unique foaming action, which means the solution remains in place longer to prevent mould from reoccurring.
 This product is also almost odour-free, and doesn’t splash when it is sprayed.

 Mould, damp or weather stains often appear on the silicon seal between the bathtub and the tiled wall, in the shower cubicle or on plaster.
 Both HG mould removers are the perfect and easy solution.

 3 tips to prevent mould in your bathroom

 Once you get rid of mould in your bathroom, it can quickly grow back.
 There are a few simple ways you can prevent this.
 Read below to find out more.

-1. Warm up the bathroom before showering
+1. Warm up the bathroom before showering or using the bath

 3. HG natural stone protector